naturalisticbrain/research-journal/research-journal/repronim/reproschema.md

 - finally I got redcap account
 - met with Satra and set up plans
   - manuscipt done by the end of the year

 ---
+**Package Maintainance**
+### 01/11/2024 - 01/12/2024
+- EAB meeting:
+  - `reproschema-protocol-cookiecutter` done
+  - `reproschema-demo-protocol` done
+  - `redcap2reproschema` done
+  - `reproschema2redcap` done
+  - `reproschema online document` done
+  - `LinkML conversion` not done
+- After EAB meeting TODOs:
+  - `nimh-minimal` needs to be finalized, which requires some fixes in `ui`
+  - improve `reproschema-protocol-cookiecutter` by enabling users to directly add activities from `reproschema-library`

+### 12/04/2023 - 12/08/2023
+- met with Dorota on 12/07
+  - aim to finish LinkML part next week
+  - where to put the pytantic layer (decide next week)
+- YC works on demo/walkthrough next week

+### 11/17/2023 - 12/01/2023
+- met with Satra and set up plans
+  - new release with linkML should be done in December
+  - using linkML to convert reproschema to redcap (current script used javascript)
+- will meet with Dorota discussing next steps Dec.
+5th

+---
 **Converting HBN assessments**